 Risk Management and Assessment

-To avoid risks to the continuity of our business, Santen established the Risk Management Committee, which holds two meetings per year.
-This Committee conducts risk assessment to comprehensively identify group-wide risks, including production, quality, human rights and corruption risks.
-Assessment conducted in cooperation with an external research company in 2020 found neither major violations of compliance nor major cases of injustice, verifying that Santen had maintained a corporate climate and environment generally favorable to preventing such problems.
+A risk assessment conducted in cooperation with an external research company in 2020 found neither major violations of compliance nor major injustices.
+As a result, it has been verified that the company has maintained a corporate climate and environment favorable for preventing such problems.

 In the most obvious sense, effective information security assures the safety of our critical assets, protects individual privacy, and guards the integrity of our systems and infrastructure.
 In a broader sense, information security is the essential first ingredient to our evolution as a global society.
 Therefore in Santen, we see information security is a strategic priority.